meltingscales/cybersec-and-python-learning/README.md

 a plan to learn cybersec and python for total noobs. can take 6 months (Python+HTB) or 12 months (Python only).
 Or, mix and match content from months to suit you.

-Total cost: ~$210.
+Total cost: ~$210 upfront, $30 monthly.
 Only cost is a Lenovo laptop and a Linux USB to install Fedora/Ubuntu.
 Everything else is totally free.

 # Sites